Kuni-kyō: Yamashiro Kokubun-ji

 The Shoku Nihongi records that in 741, as the country recovered from a major smallpox epidemic, Emperor Shōmu ordered that a monastery and nunnery be established in every province, the kokubunji (国分寺).
-These temples were built to a semi-standardized template, and served both to spread Buddhist orthodoxy to the provinces, and to emphasize the power of the Nara period centralized government under the Ritsuryō system.
+These temples were built to a semi-standardized template, and served both to spread Buddhist orthodoxy to the provinces and to emphasize the power of the Nara period centralized government under the Ritsuryō system.

-It is uncertain when construction of the Yamashiro Kokubun-ji temples began and was completed, but as it is mentioned in Shoku Nihongi in an entry dated 741, construction must have begun at about the same time as the move in the capital from Heijō-kyō.
-Currently, a long earthen platform stretching east-to-west remains to the north of Kuni Elementary School, and this is believed to be foundation for the Kokubun-ji Kondō Hall, or in other words, the re-purposed Kuni-kyō Daigokuden.
+It is uncertain when construction of the Yamashiro Kokubun-ji temples began and was completed, but as it is mentioned in Shoku Nihongi in an entry dated 741, construction must have begun at about the same time as the move of the capital from Heijō-kyō.
+Currently, a long earthen platform stretching east-to-west remains to the north of Kuni Elementary School, and this is believed to be the foundation for the Kokubun-ji Kondō Hall, or in other words, the re-purposed Kuni-kyō Daigokuden.
 There are also 15 large foundation stones to the east of the school at a place called Tō-no-moto-moto, which is said to be the site of the eastern pagoda of the temple.
-The base is 17 meters square, and supported a seven-story pagoda, with the first floor measuring 9.8 meters square.
+The base is 17 square meters, and supported a seven-story pagoda, with the first floor measuring 9.8 square meters.

 The temple burned down in 882 and was rebuilt in 898.
 It is listed in the Engishiki records of 927 as having revenues of 15,000 bundles of rice.
 In the Kamakura period, a historical document from 1231 indicates that it was a branch temple of Byōdō-in, while another document from 1301 indicates that it was the property of Kasuga Shrine.
 The temple's subsequent history is unclear, but it appears to have been abandoned sometime in the Muromachi period.